afuriza/nx-audio_player/README.md

 - You need to add MSVCR110.DLL to you project directory or install that on your machine
 - Checkout the unit dependency and all library in audlib folder

+*License:
-Use and modify the code freely
+- Use and modify the code freely